 450. Pounds, poundkeepers and rangers, notice and proof of etc.

-The local government having the care, control, and management of a public pound shall cause public notice to be given of the establishment of the public pound, and the appointment or removal of poundkeepers and rangers, and a notice so given is prima facie evidence that the pound has been lawfully established, or that a poundkeeper or ranger has been lawfully appointed or removed, as the case may be.
+The local government having the care, control, and management of a public pound shall cause local public notice to be given of the establishment of the public pound, and the appointment or removal of poundkeepers and rangers, and a notice so given is prima facie evidence that the pound has been lawfully established, or that a poundkeeper or ranger has been lawfully appointed or removed, as the case may be.

 [Section 450 amended: No. 14 of 1996 s.
-4.]
+4; No. 16 of 2019 s.
+76.]

 451. Closing pounds and dismissing poundkeepers or rangers